-“which is the bond of perfection”
+“which is the bond of perfection [maturity]“

-A person who loves combines all characteristics of the Christian life together.
-Without love, the characteristics of verses 12 and 13 cannot hold in place.
-The girdle gave beauty and composure to all the graces.
-It also gave ease of movement to perform necessary tasks of life.
+A person who loves combines all characteristics of the Christian life.
+Without love, the attributes of verses 12 and 13 cannot hold in place.
+The girdle of love gave beauty and composure to all the graces.
+It also gave ease of movement to perform the necessary tasks of life.

 We cannot nurse a grudge and love at the same time.
 That is why love ties forgiveness into our lives.
 Granted, someone snubbed you.
 Sure, someone hurt you.
 We are still at fault because forgiveness is not forthcoming.
 Love will cause us to forgive.